 Other possible treatments for an itchy bottom (pruritus ani) are currently being researched.
-One such new treatment is capsaicin cream.
+One such treatment is capsaicin cream.
 The theory is that capsaicin blocks a chemical in the skin that is involved in sensations of pain and itch.
 Another treatment involves injecting a chemical called methylthioninium chloride (methylene blue) into and beneath the skin of the anus.
+This would only be done via a hospital clinic.
 Further research is needed to clarify the place of these new treatments.

 What is the outlook (prognosis) for an itchy bottom?